claudioametrano/sequence_databases_similarity_search/README.md

 ______________________________________________________________________

 ### 2- Sequence Alignment
-All nice and useful but... most of the time, we want to interrogate these database with a query that is a sequence itself!
+All nice and useful but...
+Let's say you just got your shiny sequence of a possibly uknown organism out of a Sanger sequencing run, most of the time, we want to interrogate these database with a query that is a sequence itself, not a species name.
 Then, we need  **alignment algorithms** that aligns our query sequence with those in the database.
 One widely used example is **[Basic Local Alignment Search Tool: BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)** It has the enormous advantage to be developed by NBCI itself and it is integrated in its web-services.
 Let's take a look at what it can do!